-Companies selling other products from Rainforest Alliance Certified farms – such as bananas and other fruits, palm and coconut oils, flower bouquets, table spices, etc. – continue to be eligible to use the Rainforest Alliance Certified seal but will not be eligible to use the UTZ label.
-Mutual recognition will not apply to any further crops.
+Companies selling other products from Rainforest Alliance Certified farms – such as bananas and other fruits, palm and coconut oils, flower bouquets, table spices, etc. – continue to be eligible to use the Rainforest Alliance Certified seal but are not be eligible to use the UTZ label.
+Claims level mutual recognition will not apply to any further crops.

 The Rainforest Alliance and UTZ standards are different – is there a risk of confusing consumers?